 This is a lovely preparation of often maligned root vegetables.
 The sauce may remind you of a certain kebab shop favourite, or Ranch if you hail from the other side of the Atlantic.
 This side salad combines wonderfully with roast meat and vegetables.

-- Rinse the root vegetables of any dirt, but don’t peel.
+1 Rinse the root vegetables of any dirt, but don’t peel.
 Add them to a roasting tray with the bay leaf, a good sprinkling of salt, and enough water to reach halfway up the vegetables.
-Cover the whole roasting pan tightly in foil and place in a 180 celsius oven.
+Cover the whole roasting pan tightly in foil and place in a 180ºC oven.
 Cook for approximately 30 minutes, and check that a fork easily pierces the cooked vegetables.
 Depending on their size this may take longer, use your intuition.
 Once cooked, remove the vegetables to a bowl and rub their skins off with your thumbs.
 Wear latex gloves if staining your hands pink with Beetroot is a concern of yours.

-- Once peeled, cube the root vegetables and place in a mixing bowl.
+2 Once peeled, cube the root vegetables and place in a mixing bowl.

-- For the dressing add the mayo, yoghurt, Dijon mustard, and mustard to another mixing bowl.
+3 For the dressing add the mayo, yoghurt, Dijon mustard, and mustard to another mixing bowl.
 Finely grate or chop the garlic and add to the bowl.
 Finely chop the fresh herbs to this mix also.

-- Season to your preference with good flaky sea salt and fresh cracked pepper.
+4 Season to your preference with good flaky sea salt and fresh cracked pepper.

-Salsa Verde (to pair with the beef bone broth)
+Salsa Verde for the beef bone broth

 This broth is a fantastic way to welcome guests into your home on even the chilliest of winter days.
 Beef Short Ribs are often overlooked, but make the best broth when cooked lovingly and slowly (see magazine for broth recipe).
 We use a final flourish of Salsa Verde to bring a lot of freshness and vibrancy to an otherwise rib-stickingly rich dish.

-- Salsa Verde takes a similar preparation to pesto, and is best prepared chopped by hand.
+1 Salsa Verde takes a similar preparation to pesto, and is best prepared chopped by hand.
 Chop all your herbs finely.
 You can swap out herbs as you please, and create your own blend.
 We enjoy the pungent herbiness of lovage, but you may prefer mint.
 Use your intuition.
 Once chopped, add to a large mixing bowl.
 To this, add the juice and zest of 2 lemons and finely grate the garlic too.

-- Add mustard, salt, pepper, vinegar, and finely chopped celery to the bowl.
+2 Add mustard, salt, pepper, vinegar, and finely chopped celery to the bowl.
 You should have a fine green paste of sorts.

-- Thin this all out with the addition of extra virgin olive oil.
+3 Thin this all out with the addition of extra virgin olive oil.
 If the resulting Salsa Verde is too sharp, then feel free to add some honey.
 You could also add some finely chopped capers and anchovies if you’re that way inclined.
 As long as your Salsa Verde has a nice covering of oil, it will maintain its verdancy in the fridge for a week.
 Add to boiled potatoes, a chicken salad or basically anything.